mongodb/docs/source/usage.rst

 The "Alerts" section provides access to MMS's alert system.
 This section has three tabs: unresolved alerts, resolved alerts, and alert settings.
-Following the installation of your first MMS agent, an alert is configured to send an email when the agent is down.
+Following the installation of your first MMS agent, the system configures an alert to send an email when the agent is down.
 You can delete or modify this alert as you like.

 Types
 ~~~~~

 There are three possible alert types:

-- "**Old Host Version**" is triggered when the version of ``mongod``
+- "**Old Host Version**" activates in response to ``mongod`` running
-  is out of date.
+  an date version.

-- "**Host Down**" is triggered when a ``mongod`` or other monitored
+- "**Host Down**" activates int response to a ``mongod`` or other
-  instance restarts or fails to check in to MMS within 5
+  monitored instance restarts or fails to check in to MMS within 5
   minutes.
 There are no "host down" alerts if the agent is down.

-- "**Agent Down**" is triggered when the agent fails to report to MMS
+- "**Agent Down**" activates in response to an agent that fails to
-  within 5  minutes.
+  report to MMS within 5 minutes.

 MMS will add additional alert types in the near future.